JoWinatha96/Porto/README.md

 # JoWinatha's Data Portfolio

 ## About Me
-I am a data engineering professional specializing in building robust ETL pipelines for diverse data types, including image processing and PI Sensor data streams.
+I am a data engineering with more than 5 years of experience specializing in building robust ETL pipelines for diverse data types and sources, including image processing and PI Sensor data streams.
 My expertise lies in designing and implementing scalable solutions that extract, transform, and load (ETL) large volumes of structured and unstructured data, ensuring high data quality and accessibility.

 With hands-on experience in integrating multiple data sources into enterprise-grade data lakes, I leverage Dremio for high-performance analytics and MinIO for scalable, secure object storage.
 My work enables organizations to seamlessly unify and analyze data from disparate sources, empowering advanced analytics and informed decision-making.